michaelbrownid/autograder/README.md

 # Model Improvement

 ### CNN Classifier
 Improved on Kenasata dataset.
 Note: These images are processed raw, so that comparisons with MNIST is fair.
-In the app implementation, this same model is used, however after preprocessing of images.
-This results in much higher performance.
+This same model is used in the app, however after preprocessing of images.
+This results in even higher performance.

 | MNIST Test Set | Kensanata Test Set |
 | --- | --- |